tomeiss/convsim/README.md

 ConvSim is a fast simulation framework for 3D coded aperture imaging.
 It computes the detector image from a 3D volume distribution of gamma sources described as a voxel cube.

 Detailed description:
-*T. Meißner and S. Pietrantonio et al., "Towards a fast and accurate simulation framework for 3D spherical source localization in the near field of a coded aperture gamma camera," 2023.*
+*Meißner, T., Pietrantonio, S., Nahm, W., & Hesser, J. W. (2023).
+Towards a fast and accurate simulation framework for 3D spherical source localization in the near field of a coded aperture gamma camera.
+In L. D. Lilge & Z. Huang (Eds.), Translational Biophotonics: Diagnostics and Therapeutics III (Issue October, p.
+20).
+SPIE. https://doi.org/10.1117/12.2670883*

 ConvSim requires the following Python packages:
 * numpy 1.19